 Additional Information about GW Capital, Inc. is available on the SEC's website at www.adviserinfo.sec.gov.

 Item 2: Material Changes

-There have been no material changes in the business of GW Capital, Inc. ("GW Capital") since its annual filing with the SEC on March 26, 2013.
-However, with the filing of this Brochure, GW Capital notes the following:
+There were no material changes in the business of GW Capital, Inc. ("GW Capital") subsequent to its annual filing with the SEC on March 26, 2014.